 The derivative function is only valid if inputVar1 (and inputVar2 etc.) are independent of the variables the function call is differentiated with respect to (i.e. that the derivative of inputVar1 is "zero").
-The derivative of inputVar1 (and inputVar2 etc.) are excluded from the argument list of the derivative-function.
+The derivative of inputVar1 (and inputVar2 etc.) are excluded from the argument list of the derivativefunction.
 If the derivative-function also specifies a derivative the common variables should have consistent zeroDerivative.

 [Assume that function f takes a matrix and a scalar.
-Since the matrix argument is usually a parameter expression it is then useful to define the function as follows (the additional derivative $= f_general_der$ is optional and can be used when the derivative of the matrix or offset is non-zero).
-Note that f_der must have zeroDerivative for both g and offset, but $f_general_der$ may not have zeroDerivative for either of them (it may zeroDerivative for $g_general_der$).
+Since the matrix argument is usually a parameter expression it is then useful to define the function as follows (the additional derivative = f_general_der is optional and can be used when the derivative of the matrix or offset is non-zero).
+Note that f_der must have zeroDerivative for both y and offset, but f_general_der may not have zeroDerivative for either of them (it may zeroDerivative for x_der, y_der, or offset_der).